TheoLeanse/CVdraft/README.md

 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

   Learning from the best.

+Project examples:

+Major clicking moment with Express with Thermostat - when trying to use body parser and sessions (having to save the sessions).
+Clojure with Twitter Markov generator (begun at the London Clojure Dojo).
+Got into Clojure while working at Signal.
+Rails ActiveRecord clicked finally with Pairing Matrix.
+Styling clicked with Gill and Gill, a project made for my buddy.
+JS basics clicked with working through little exercises and codewars.
+Git workflow clicked with Final Project. shopt -s dotglob nullglob Design principles clicked with takeaway (the one where Sam gave good feedback)

+What I want to improve:

 ## Skills